romzy234/Simple-ChatBot/readme.md

 ## Bot Demo

-using a five dimensional array
+using a two dimensional array

 it collect a use input and convert it to an array